 I will not claim to hear the difference between 24 and 32 Bit and one of my best recordings is probably Thriller in DSD, next to several Classical recordings like last year’s release of Tchaikovsky’s Manfred Symphony directed by Pletnev (a personal favorite, go check it out).

-If I had to point out any area which leaves room for improvement – if my life depended on it – I would be asking for a crisper and rougher textured bass.
-However, this demand is not eligible since I haven’t heard better in portable hifi yet.
+If I had to point out any area that leaves room for improvement – if my life depended on it – I would be asking for a crisper and rougher textured bass.
+However, this demand is not eligible since I haven’t heard better about portable hifi yet.

 You have to know your equipment very well to notice which link of a chain has which effect.
 Hugo covers two links at once since it only allows digital inputs.

 Judging the headphone amplifier unit alone is a difficult task but I was able to do so by using the analog outputs feeding other amps.
 Needless to say, there is a high chance that Hugo’s DAC unit will boost whichever analog head-amp you connect it to.